x0xr00t/sl0ppy-oppg/README.md

 * this source is edited to gen larger payloads then the default source.

 # ps2exe added
-* All files from this sources are included, exe, ps1 and such.
+* All files from this sources are included, exe, ps1, psd1, psm1.

 # Process
 * reads .ps1 to make obfuscated powershellcode